1041 Middlefield Rd (Near Jefferson)

 Donato Enoteca is an Italian Restaurant in downtown Redwood City, located right next to City Hall.
 They serve modern Italian focusing on fresh, simple ingredients, and focusing on the chef’s Donata Scotti (formerly of La Strada) Northern Italian roots.
-Our last visit was in April 2015.
+Our last visit for dinner outside in 2020 during the Covid 19 Pandemic.

 Decor, Vibe – Modern, clean dining room with back room and bar area.
 Donato Enoteca has patio seating outside for warmer months.
 Couple, families, and large groups of all ages were here for dinner.
 This restaurant has gotten very popular over the last year especially on Friday nights.
 Reservations are a must on Friday and Saturday nights.

 Menu Pictures (Click to zoom into any picture)